xpack/web-jekyll/pages/install.md

 6.4.1
 ```

-This is because on **Windows**, by default, global node packages are
+This is because on Windows, by default, global node packages are
 installed in the
 user home folder, in `%APPDATA%\npm`
 (like `C:\Users\ilg\AppData\Roaming\npm`);